 EPL 12555 does not include any surface water discharge points or concentration limits and requires that Cleanaway comply with Section 120 of the Protection of the Environment Operations Act 1997 which prohibits the pollution of waters.
-The OEMP includes that surface water discharged from site meets the following criteria (Table 18Table 18) which were derived from the Water Quality Objectives (WQO) for the Hunter River presented in the 2006 Environmental Assessment.
+Revision 4 of the OEMP included that surface water discharged from site meets criteria which were derived from the Water Quality Objectives (WQO) for the Hunter River presented in the 2006 Environmental Assessment.
+The OEMP was revised in June 2022 to include updated water quality guideline values based on the Australian and New Zealand Guidelines (ANZG) 95% Protection Limit and the ANZECC Guideline for Lowland Rivers in SE Australia.
+A summary of both criteria is presented in Table 19.

-TABLE 18: OEMP SURFACE WATER QUALITY CRITERIA3
+TABLE 19: OEMP SURFACE WATER QUALITY CRITERIA